Voltage drop: Resistive DC voltage drop

-Ohm's law can be used to determine the DC voltage drop by multiplying current times resistance: V = I R. Also, Kirchhoff's circuit laws state that in any DC circuit, the sum of the voltage drops across each component of the circuit is equal to the supply voltage.
+Ohm's law can be used to determine the DC voltage drop by multiplying current times resistance: V = I R, where V is the voltage drop, I is the current, and R is the resistance.
+Also, Kirchhoff's circuit laws state that in any DC circuit, the sum of the voltage drops across each component of the circuit is equal to the supply voltage.

 Consider a direct-current circuit with a nine-volt DC source; three resistors of 67 ohms, 100 ohms, and 470 ohms; and a light bulb—all connected in series.
 The DC source, the conductors (wires), the resistors, and the light bulb (the load) all have resistance; all use and dissipate supplied energy to some degree.
 Their physical characteristics determine how much energy.
 For example, the DC resistance of a conductor depends upon the conductor's length, cross-sectional area, type of material, and temperature.

 If the voltage between the DC source and the first resistor (67 ohms) is measured, the voltage potential at the first resistor will be slightly less than nine volts.
 The current passes through the conductor (wire) from the DC source to the first resistor; as this occurs, some of the supplied energy is "lost" (unavailable to the load), due to the resistance of the conductor.
 Voltage drop exists in both the supply and return wires of a circuit.
 If the voltage drop across each resistor is measured, the measurement will be a significant number.
 That represents the energy used by the resistor.
 The larger the resistor, the more energy used by that resistor, and the bigger the voltage drop across that resistor.